Do we believe Christ rose from the dead, or just think we do?

 Believing without seeing requires us to have another kind of sight called revelation.

 Now we depend on the Holy Spirit’s ability to reveal Christ to us, and he is very good at it.
 With his help, our faith can be just as strong as that of the early disciples.
-Some people in Jesus’ day saw miracles with their physical eyes but did not believe.
+Some people in Jesus’ day saw miracles with their physical eyes but did not believe God’s words.
 Today we are able to believe without physical sight, thanks to the inner revelatory work of God’s Spirit.

 Paul wrote about the Spirit’s ability in the passage below.